 5. Promote the re-branding of your teen’s goals.

-We often hear teens use negative phrases like “I messed up” or “I’m scared of doing this wrong.”
+We often hear a perfectionist teenager use negative phrases like “I messed up” or “I’m scared of doing this wrong.”
 Help create a mindset shift by letting them know that, in most cases, getting things done is more important than doing things perfectly.
 Get them in the habit of repeating mantras like: “Mistakes aren’t fun but they always teach me something” and “Progress is my goal, not perfection.”

 By recognizing and confronting the persistent messages our teens receive about success and performance, we can help them become more resilient and better able to resist the lure of unattainable perfectionism.